 Here are some best practices for setting clear goals and expectations for training in a remote workplace:

 - Define the objectives of the training program.
-What do you hope to accomplish with the training?

 - Communicate the objectives to all caregivers who will be participating in the training.